-The Employment Law in China includes a number of laws for hiring national and foreign employees.
+The Employment Law in China includes a number of regulations for hiring national and foreign employees that can be explained by our Chinese employment lawyers.
 The Labor Law, the Labor Contract Law, and the Social Insurance Law are all drafted and enforced by the Ministry of Human Resources and Social Security of the People’s Republic of China.

 The employment contract in China